mt-mods/minislots/README.txt

 of course).

-A pay line consisting of all [WILD!]'s is equivalent to whatever the highest winning combination is in your machine (three or five [JACKPOT]'s in the example machines).
+A pay line consisting of all [WILD!]'s is equivalent to whatever the highest winning combination is in your machine, that doesn't also contain any symbols in the wild_doesnt_match table (three or five [777]'s in the Golden 7's example machines).